Good sleep is crucial to your overall health.

 More recently, studies have examined the ability of passionflower tea to improve insomnia and sleep quality.

-Another study compared passionflower in conjunction with valerian root and hops to Ambien, a medication commonly prescribed to treat insomnia.
+Another study compared a combination of passionflower and valerian root and hops with Ambien, a medication commonly prescribed to treat insomnia.

 Results showed that the passionflower combination was as effective as Ambien at improving sleep quality (

 Summary Drinking passionflower tea may improve overall sleep quality.
 Also, passionflower in conjunction with valerian root and hops may reduce symptoms of insomnia.